-We financed approximately \$55.0 million of the cash portion of the purchase price of the Fluent Acquisition with the proceeds from the Term Loan and Promissory Notes described herein.
-As of December 31, 2016, the Term Loan has an outstanding principal balance, plus PIK interest, of \$43.2 million, and Promissory Notes, plus PIK interest, totaled \$11.1 million.
-All obligations under the Term Loan mature on December 8, 2020 and our Promissory Notes are due six months after payment in full of our Term Loan.
-The Credit Agreement governing the Term Loan contains restrictive covenants which impose limitations on the way we conduct our business, including limitations on the amount of additional debt we are able to incur and restricts our ability to make certain investments and other restricted payments, including certain intercompany payments of cash and other property.
-Fluent, the borrower under the Credit Agreement, entered into a Limited Consent and Amendment No. 1 to Credit Agreement dated June 8, 2016 and Limited Consent and Amendment No. 2 to Credit Agreement dated September 30, 2016.
-These two amendments, among other things, modify certain covenant provisions set forth in the Credit Agreement.
-The Limited Consent and Amendment No. 2 to Credit Agreement also requires the Company to deliver to the administrative agent, on or prior to October 7, 2016, (i) amended and restated warrants amending the strike price of the warrants to purchase 200,000 shares of common stock, dated December 8, 2015, currently held by the Administrative Agent (the "Whitehorse Warrants"), from \$8.00 per share to \$5.08 per share, and (ii) new warrants to purchase 100,000 shares of common stock ("New Whitehorse Warrants") on terms and conditions substantially similar to the Whitehorse Warrants, as amended and restated, with a per share strike price also equal to \$5.08.
+As of December 31, 2017, we had financed an aggregate of \$70.0 million, for the cash portion of the purchase price of the Fluent Acquisition and other general operating purposes, with the proceeds from the Term Loans and Promissory Notes described herein.
+The Term Loans have an outstanding principal balance, plus paid-in-kind ("PIK") interest, of \$55.6 million, and the Promissory Notes have an outstanding principal balance, plus PIK interest, of \$11.1 million.
+All obligations under the Term Loans mature on December 8, 2020 and our Promissory Notes are due six months after payment in full of our Term Loans.
+The Credit Agreement governing the Term Loans contains restrictive covenants which impose limitations on the way we conduct our business, including limitations on the amount of additional debt we are able to incur and restricts our ability to make certain investments and other restricted payments, including certain intercompany payments of cash and other property.
 The restrictive covenants in the Credit Agreement, as amended, may limit our strategic and financing options and our ability to return capital to our stockholders through dividends or stock buybacks.
 Furthermore, we still may need to incur additional debt to meet future financing needs.

-On January 19, 2017, Fluent entered into an Amendment No. 3 to Credit Agreement ("Amendment No. 3"), amending Fluent's Term Loan facility dated as of December 8, 2015.
-The Amendment No. 3, among other things, provides for a new term loan in the principal amount of \$15.0 million ("Incremental Term Loan"), subject to the terms and conditions of the Amendment No. 3, and modifies certain other provisions set forth in the Credit Agreement, including certain financial covenants and related definitions.
-The entire Incremental Term Loan was funded on February 1, 2017.
-The Incremental Term Loan and Fluent's existing \$45 million Term Loan (collectively, the "Term Loans") are guaranteed by the Company and the other direct and indirect subsidiaries of the Company, and are secured by substantially all of the assets of the Company and its direct and indirect subsidiaries, including Fluent, in each case, on an equal and ratable basis.
+The Term Loans are guaranteed by the Company and the other direct and indirect subsidiaries of the Company, and are secured by substantially all of the assets of the Company and its direct and indirect subsidiaries, including Fluent, in each case, on an equal and ratable basis.
 The Term Loans accrue interest at the rate of: (a) either, at Fluent's option, LIBOR (subject to a floor of 0.50%) plus 10.5% per annum, or base rate plus 9.5% per annum, payable in cash, plus (b) 1% per annum, payable, at Fluent's option, in either cash or in-kind.
-Principal amortization of the Term Loans will be \$0.7 million per quarter, payable at the end of each calendar quarter, commencing on March 31, 2017.
+Principal amortization of the Term Loans is \$0.7 million per quarter, payable at the end of each calendar quarter, which commenced on March 31, 2017.
 The Term Loans mature on December 8, 2020.